Los Angeles Carjacking Defense Lawyer

 - The defendant took possession of the vehicle in the immediate presence of another individual or passenger who had possession of the vehicle

 - The defendant took possession of the vehicle from another person against their will with threats, force, or fear

 - The defendants took possession of the vehicle with the specific intent to either temporarily or permanently deprive them of possession of the car

 Legally, the defendant only has to take possession of the car and move it only a slight distance for their conduct to be considered a carjacking offense.
 See related: Felony Reckless Evading Law in California.
+California Penal Code 209.5 is the statute defining kidnapping during a carjacking, which is a form of aggravated kidnapping.
 Speak with a Los Angeles carjacking lawyer about the details of your case.

 Legal Penalties for a Carjacking Conviction

 In Los Angeles County, carjacking is considered a felony crime.
 If convicted, a defendant could face up to nine years in a California state prison.
 A defendant could also face penalties for each victim present in the vehicle when the carjacking occurred.